-

 Cross-listed: Asian Studies

 A consideration, through art, of the impacts Eastern and Western cultures have had on one another.
-Broad topics for discussion include the art of Buddhism and the Silk Road; medieval European borrowings from the East; travelers East and West; Arabs as transmitters of Asian technologies; concepts of heaven and hell; Western missionaries and the introduction of Western culture in India, China, and Japan; chinoiserie in European architecture, gardening and decor; and Japanisme - the influence of the Asian aesthetic on modern art movements.
+Broad topics for discussion include the art of Buddhism and the Silk Road; medieval European borrowings from the East; travelers East and West; Arabs as transmitters of Asian technologies; concepts of heaven and hell; Western missionaries and the introduction of Western culture in India, China, and Japan; chinoiserie in European architecture, gardening and decor; and Japonisme—the influence of the Asian aesthetic on modern art movements. -

 The History of the Museum, Art History 298